darioscattolini/customers-api/README.md

 * [Jest](https://jestjs.io/) is the testing framework used for unit testing.
 It is the testing framework I am most familiar with and is provided by default by Nest.js.

+## Design choices

+Although the API requirements are fairly simple, dealing only with the Customers entity, I decided to dedicate a specific Nest feature module for all customer-related code.
+If the API scales and new entities need to be handled, new feature modules can be added and it would not require to refactor the main App module.